 There are certain types of fish the gout diet plan recommends you avoid, because they are slightly higher in purines than other types of fish.
 These include tuna, sardines, herring, mackerel, anchovies, and several others.

 Now that you are more aware of what is and what is not acceptable to eat on the gout diet, continue reading for a more detailed look at what a day following the gout diet might look like for you.
+A diet you may also want to look at is the whole30 diet.

 Menu and Meal Planning